The Commercial Expansion of

 So here is the water cooler version of Easter:

 There is evidence that Christians originally celebrated the resurrection of Christ every Sunday, with observances such as Scripture readings, psalms, the Eucharist, and a prohibition against kneeling in prayer.
-At some point in the first two centuries, however, it became customary to celebrate the resurrection specially on one day each year.
+At some point in the first two centuries, however, it became customary to celebrate the resurrection, especially on one day each year.
 Many of the religious observances of this celebration were taken from the Jewish Passover.

 Common elements found in most Roman Catholic, Eastern Orthodox, and Protestant religious Easter celebrations include baptisms, the Eucharist, feasting, and greetings of "Christ is risen!" and "He is risen indeed!"